 JSW Infrastructure Gets Nod to Start Ops at Kolkata Berth No. 7 & Back Up Area

 JSW Infrastructure Limited announced that its wholly owned subsidiary, JSW Kolkata Container Terminal Private Limited, has received permission to commence operations at Berth No. 7 and its Back Up Area of Netaji Subhash Dock under Syama Prasad Mookerjee Port, Kolkata.
-The permission was granted by the Principal Commissioner of Customs (Port) through a trade circular dated 7th May, 2026.
-The project, executed on a DBFOT basis through PPP mode, covers the Reconstruction of Berth No. 8 and Mechanization of Berth Nos.
-7 and 8, with the Letter of Award received on 7th July, 2025, and the Concession Agreement signed on 15th September, 2025.
+The permission was granted by the Principal Commissioner of Customs (Port) via a trade circular dated 7th May, 2026, as part of a DBFOT-based PPP project involving the Reconstruction of Berth No. 8 and Mechanization of Berth Nos.
+7 and 8, following the LOA received on 7th July, 2025, and the Concession Agreement signed on 15th September, 2025.

 *this image is generated using AI for illustrative purposes only.